Polynesian tattoo symbol: flowers

 Tiare: (Tahitian), flower.

-Flowers often appear in Polynesian designs, mainly hibiscus flowers, frangipani and tiare.
-They usually represent beauty, femininity and joy, but they also represent new bloomings, children.
+Flowers often appear in Polynesian designs, mainly hibiscus, frangipani, and tiare.
+They usually represent beauty, femininity, and joy, but they also represent new bloomings and children.

 Tiare